Keith Kirkwood

-Keith Kirkwood (born December 26, 1994) is an American football wide receiver for the New Orleans Saints of the National Football League (NFL).
-He played college football at Hawaii and Temple.
+Keith Kirkwood (born December 26, 1994) is an American professional football wide receiver for the Baltimore Ravens of the National Football League (NFL).
+He played college football for the Hawaii Rainbow Warriors and Temple Owls.

-Early life and education
+Early life

 Kirkwood was born and raised in Neptune Township, New Jersey.
-He went to Green Grove Elementary School.
-Kirkwood played both basketball and football at Neptune High School, from which he graduated in 2013.
+Kirkwood played both basketball and football at Neptune High School.

 College career

 Kirkwood attended and played for Temple University after transferring from the University of Hawaii.

 Professional career

-New Orleans Saints
+New Orleans Saints (first stint)

 On May 1, 2018, the New Orleans Saints signed Kirkwood as an undrafted free agent to a three-year, $1.72 million contract that includes $42,000 guaranteed and a signing bonus of $17,000.

 Throughout training camp, Kirkwood competed for a roster spot as a backup wide receiver against Austin Carr, Tommylee Lewis, Brandon Coleman, Josh Huff, Travin Dural, and Eldridge Massington.
-On September 1, 2018, the New Orleans Saints waived Kirkwood as part of their final roster cuts, but signed him to their practice squad the following day after clearing waivers.
+On September 1, 2018, the Saints waived Kirkwood as part of their final roster cuts, but signed him to their practice squad the following day after clearing waivers.